-As a ten plus year RNY post op, I have new parameters for what I consider Good in terms of food.
-I love my own fresh healthy creations – Tuscan Bean Soup, Red Lentils in Coconut Milk, Shrimp Cocktail, grilled Chicken with Mango Salsa, an Asian seared tuna salad – all truly delicious.
+As an almost 20-year RNY post-op, I have new parameters for what I consider Good in terms of food.
+I love my own fresh healthy creations - Tuscan Bean Soup, Red Lentils in Coconut Milk, Shrimp Cocktail, Grilled Chicken with Mango Salsa, an Asian seared tuna salad - all truly delicious.
 My old choices were Fried, covered in Mayonnaise, washed down with Coke, and in vast portions.

 I used to LIVE in the land of indulgence; I now only visit there upon rare occasion.
 That is the turning point!